Razsoriginal/Fragrance-of-Mastership/README.md

 ## Credits

-This app was created by [Your Name Here].
+This app was created by The Strong Rope (a.s)

-## License

-This project is licensed under the terms of the MIT license.
-See [LICENSE](LICENSE) for more information.